Symits54321/Todolist-Redux/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.

 # Note
+Internet connection must be on.

-While reloading you get page refreshed because of API unedit feature (see below the dummy feature)
+While reloading you get page refreshed because of API unedit feature (see below the dummy feature).

 ## Dummy API Features

 1. **Fetch and Show Todo Items**:
    - Fetch todo items from the provided API endpoint: [https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos).
-   - Display the fetched todo items in the application UI.
+   - Display the fetched todo items in the application UI.(__Only fetch gives actual data__)

 2. **Add a Todo Item**:
    - Implement functionality to add a new todo item.
    - Upon adding a new todo item, make a POST request to the API endpoint mentioned above.
    - Save the added todo item in the React application state.
-   - Note: The POST request is a dummy request and won't actually add the item to the server.
+   - Note: The __POST request is a dummy request and won't actually add the item to the server__.
 However, it will simulate a valid request and return dummy data.

 3. **Update a Todo Item**:
    - Implement functionality to update an existing todo item.
    - When updating a todo item, make a PUT request to the API endpoint mentioned above.
-   - Note: Similar to adding a todo item, the PUT request is a dummy call and won't update the item on the server.
+   - Note: Similar to adding a todo item, the __PUT request__ is a __dummy call__ and __won't update the item on the server__.
 It will return dummy data.

 4. **Delete a Todo Item**:
    - Implement functionality to delete a todo item.
    - When deleting a todo item, make a DELETE request to the API endpoint mentioned above.
-   - Note: Like the other operations, the DELETE request is a dummy call and won't actually delete the item from the server.
+   - Note: Like the other operations, the __DELETE request__ is a __dummy call__ and __won't actually delete the item from the server__.
 It will return dummy data.

 These features allow for simulating CRUD operations (Create, Read, Update, Delete) with the provided API endpoint, enabling users to interact with the todo list application as if it were connected to a real backend.